Home Library Translate

 Who do we include in our wills?

-You’ll be asking prospects to put your charity alongside husbands, children, grandchildren, parents and close friends.
+You’ll be asking prospects to put your charity alongside husbands, children, grandchildren, parents, and close friends.

 That’s a revered place for you to be.
-No one loves a nonprofit as much as family, but you rank pretty high.
+No one loves a nonprofit as much as a family, but you rank pretty high.
 You’ve got to treat that gift with the respect it deserves.

 I hope you recognize that the gift is made at the time she tells you she’s included you in her will, or used some other method to make a gift.
 The gift is now.
 It will be cash to your organization at her death, but she’s made a gift today.
 Steward that gift accordingly.